USEPA/CRACMM/docs/_sources/sphinx/README.md.txt

         chmod u+x run_build.csh
         ```

-    * Sometimes, if you have not closed your session on atmos since installing Sphinx in your Python environment, there is a possibility you will need to restart your session for the `sphinx-build` command to work.
+    * Sometimes, if you have not closed your session on Atmos since installing Sphinx in your Python environment, there is a possibility you will need to restart your session for the `sphinx-build` command to work.
 This should only be an issue the first time a Sphinx command is run within a Python environment.

-8. Commit the new HTML to the repository by running the commands:
+7. Commit the new HTML to the repository by running the commands:
     ```
     git add --all
     git commit
     ```
     Then write the desired commit message.

-9. Once the changes have been commited, push the new version of the local `CRACMMdocs` branch with the updated HTML up to the remote CRACMM repository on GitHub using the command:
+8. Once the changes have been commited, push the new version of the local `CRACMMdocs` branch with the updated HTML up to the remote CRACMM repository on GitHub using the command:
     ```
     git push -u origin CRACMMdocs
     ```